sanger-tol/curationpretext/README.md

 - `--teloseq`
   - A telomeric sequence, e.g., `TTAGGG`

+- `--multi_mapping`
+  - Level of multi-mapping read filtering to perform whilst building the pretext map.

 - `--all_output`
   - An option to output all maps + accessory files, the default will only output the pretextmaps where ingestion has occured.